eydevsupport/intermediate-checkpoint/README.md

 ## Setting Up Local Repository

+  - Login to Github.
+Click the New Repository button.
+Name your repository "surname-ey-intermediate-checkpoint".
+  - Set your repository to Public and do not initilaize with a readme.
+  - Click Create Repository.
+  - Copy the repository URL.
-  - Create a directory on your local machine where you would like to save the checkpoint repository.
+  - Using the command line, navigate to a directory on your machine where you would like to save your repository.

-  - Using your command line, navigate to the directory you just created.
-Using git clone, clone the repository onto your local machine.

-  - Using the command line, navigate to the newly cloned repository on your machine.
+  - Run `git clone REPOSITORY_URL`.
+Then in your command line, change directories into the newly created empty repository folder.
+  - Using windows explorer, unzip the attachment that has been provided to you and save the contents into the directory.
+  - Now that you have copied the contents it's time to push them up to your remote repository.
+In your command line, run `git add .` then hit enter.
+Then run `git commit -m "initial commit"`.
+Then run `git push`.
+Now your github repo is ready to go and it's time to install the required dependencies.
   - Run the command ```npm install```
     - If running this command alters the .package.json file and the .json file, use the ```git checkout``` command to discard those changes.
 Running ```git status``` will give you instructions on how to use ```git checkout```.
   - When you are ready to run the site locally, run the commands:
 	  - ```npm run dev```
 	  - ```npm run api```